mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 head of iOS.
 And then we basically Easter, which is basically like the.
 Like everybody else.
 And we have about 80 people.
-And honestly like this, this feels, this feels like the, the right, uh, approach for like our culture and the Attos of the, of twist itself.
+And honestly like this, this feels, this feels like the, the right, uh, approach for like our culture and the Attos of the, of Doist itself.
 But, you know, we still want to come like have a system where people can grow and like, you know, mastery for us is very, very critical.
 Like personal growth is very critical.
 This is like why we invest.
-Like so much into like these personal dues and, you know, think about it.
-Like we, like every year we invest about 80 bucks months of just like personal improvements for people.
+Like so much into like these personal Dues and, you know, think about it.
+Like we, like every year we invest about 80 months of just like personal improvements for people.
 And I don't think many companies do this, but of course, like we kind of like want to have it like this career paths, but it should really be focused on like mastering something and helping people grow and not like all of this, like